m3dwards/longmynd.org/content/news/index.md

 ---
 title: News
-date: 2025-04-04T07:22:02.071Z
+date: 2025-04-04T07:28:57.825Z
 ---
 Weather advice is aligned with the needs of new low airtime pilots, those unfamiliar with all of our sites and visitors.
-It is not directly for experienced pilot rated XC conditions, speed wings or other specialist conditions thought may be of interest to compare against their personal thoughts.
+It is not directly for experienced Pilot rated XC conditions, speed wings or other specialist wings, though may be of interest to compare against their personal thoughts.